RektifyAI/safe-CEX/README.md

 # Let's practice safe CEX
-Repository of centralized exchange failures, malfunctions, bankruptcies and scams.
+Repository of centralized exchange(CEX) failures, malfunctions, bankruptcies and scams.
 CEX collapses are not new to the blockchain industry.

 <b> History </b>
 <!-- image -->